 Amazon Timestream is a new service that can be used with IoT data.
 As the name suggests, Timestream is a managed database service that is purpose-built for time-series data, just like the streams of data that IoT sensors report.
 By considering how fast time-series data arrives, AWS has created a database that is 1,000X faster than relational databases and is only 1/10th the cost.

 re:Invent 2018 has been good to the IoT community.
 The new services all tend to focus on making it easier to achieve different IoT objectives.
 You may have struggled with achieving some of the objectives yourself or maybe you are pre-production and not sure what platform is going to be the best for your needs.
 One thing is for sure, AWS has shown their commitment to supporting IoT workloads for the year ahead and have earned your consideration for deploying your IoT solutions.
+If you’re interested in getting started, check out our introductory IoT and AWS IoT courses.

 Are you at Amazon re:Invent this week?
 Visit Booth #1809 to chat with our team and see how we can transform your cloud training.